tconley/screencovid.com/README.md

 # screencovid.com

 Please contribute.
 This project is based off a phone call I had with Sajung Yun, PhD.
 He is very much interested in saving lives, and has analyzed the data available to come up with a simple formula for a screener.
 He created a screening tool, but it wasn't a mobile friendly UX.
 You can see what he's put together at https://www.screencovid.org/ .
 The goal is to get this tool production ready by Mon 3/23 so Dr. Yun can share with the media.

-The domain is hosted on github pages, screencovid.com is pointed to the /docs folder in this repository
+The domain is hosted on github pages, - https://tconley.github.io/screencovid.com/ - screencovid.com will be pointed to the /docs folder in this repository on Monday 3/23

 You can view his findings and rationale behind the screening at https://github.com/tconley/screencovid.com/raw/master/Presentation_Prescreencovid_v9_03202020.pdf